User Management in Grackle

 To create a new user account, run the new command, and fill in the prompts.

-Append a username to the new command, to skip interactive mode.
+Append an optional USER to skip interactive mode.

 Removing Users